 Leadership Scholarships are one time awards in the amounts of \$500 or \$1,000 for the freshman year only.
 Scholarships will be used to reward outstanding leadership among students through their high school and/or community service activities.
+Recipients must be enrolled in at least 15 semester hours and maintain a 3.0 GPA each term.

 Athletic - Service Scholarships are awarded to qualified students who have special skills, talents, or abilities.
-They are awarded by the coaches or managers of these respective programs: football, basketball, baseball, fast-pitch, tennis, soccer, golf, band, choir, cheerleader, trailblazer, news, and annual.
+They are awarded by the coaches or managers of these respective programs: football, basketball, baseball, fast-pitch, tennis, golf, band, choir, cheerleader, trailblazer, news, and annual.

 Recognition Scholarships are awarded to students who have excelled in academic and skills competitions sponsored by the College.
+Recipients must be enrolled in at least 15 semester hours and maintain a 3.0 GPA each term.